Singyuan/Diffusion-Map-MISC/README.md

 > This is generated from McSharry PE, Clifford GD, Tarassenko L, Smith L. (2003), ( https://physionet.org/content/ecgsyn/1.0.0/#files ).

 ## Quick Start (Demo)
-Introduce to how to use the miscellaneous function in the folder `src` by the main function in folder `exp`.
-Please visit the folder `exp` first.
+Introduce to how to use the miscellaneous function in the folder `src` by the main functions in folder `exp`.
+Please visit the folder `exp` first and the following main functions can be tried.
 1. Experiment `ExpMain.m`: Try to apply various diffusion map on circle (S1) data.
 Because we could calculate analytic solution of the eigenfunction, we could confirm the various diffusion map.
 > For convergence, please refer to Coifman & Lafon, **(2006)**, [8] and Singer, **(2006)**, [9].